 Similarly, every page on your website should have a CTA.

-You should try and limit it to one, or the same one multiple times if it’s a sales page, so people aren’t confused.
+You should limit it to one or the same one multiple times if it’s a sales page, so people aren’t confused.

 And it won’t (and shouldn’t) always be, a simple request for people to hire you.

 Sometimes it will be more subtle such as click here to read more, leave a comment, or a request to follow you on social media.

 If you don’t offer a CTA the people you have worked hard to engage will potentially drift off without discovering the full depths of your undoubted genius.